leetrunghoo/learnenglish/README.md

 	npm install
 	```

-2. Then running default gulp task for development mode, without generating service worker for faster live-reload.
+2. Then running default gulp task for development mode, without generating service worker and uncss for faster live-reload.
 	```
 	gulp
 	```

-	Or with flag --production when you want to have Service Worker.
+	Or with flag --production for production.

 	```
 	gulp --production